UBRoboticsWorkshop/WorkShops/3_programming/index.md

 - Target speed
 - Voltage of supply
 - Current draw
 > And so on.
 With classes, we can wrap this up into one "Object", and create multiple "instances" of it.
+And if this hasn't made you care about classes... sorry :(
 ## 5.1.
 ```cpp
 class Servo{